-Economic operators (first purchasers, dealers, intermediate processors and final processors) must keep records demonstrating the sustainability of agricultural feedstocks.
+Economic operators (first purchasers, dealers, intermediate processors and final processors) must keep records demonstrating the sustainability of agricultural feedstocks in the sense of the PZ.
 It must be possible to determine the quantities of sustainable goods entering and leaving the company.
 It is absolutely necessary to have inventory accounting that contains separate goods accounts for sustainably and non-sustainably produced goods.
 This has to be done with a mass balance system that allows for a perfect traceability of all incoming and outgoing goods.